lucas-santoni/blog.geographer.fr/content/pages/internet-error.md

 It looks like you are **not connected to the internet** 😱, server is unreachable.
 The page you asked for could not be loaded.

-This site has caching so may still be able to visit pages you have loaded before.
+This site should be accessible offline though, so you will certainly be able to access other pages.
 Click to go [back to the index](/).